-Lawmakers in Olympia are trying to raise the smoking age to 21, again.
+Cancer patients, survivors and their families will convene at the Capitol on Tuesday, where lawmakers are trying to raise the smoking age to 21, again.

 The American Cancer Society Cancer Action Network wrote in a news release that tobacco use is the leading cause of preventable death, killing more than 8,300 Washingtonians annually.

 © 2018 Cox Media Group.